Key Takeaways

 The Lifeline Cares app serves as a hub for caregivers.
 Family members, friends, and other caregivers can share user wellness updates, handle account information, track emergency calls, and more with the free app or online portal.
 It is available for download in the App Store or Google Play.

-You need to purchase a Lifeline subscription to create an account.
+Access to the app’s features are included in the cost of the Lifeline subscription.
 Once the primary caregiver creates an account, family and friends can be invited into the user’s “care circle.”

 One of our favorite features of the Lifeline app is note updates.
 Caregivers can share notes with the entire care circle about the following topics: